Publications

 Walter Paci, Lorenzo Gregori, Giovanni Acerboni, Alessandro Panunzi and Maria Roberta Perugini

-A study on using ChatGPT to simplify complex administrative and legal Italian texts evaluates the model’s effectiveness in rephrasing long sentences and nominal clusters using zero-shot, few-shot, and Chain-of-Thought prompting.
+A study on the use of ChatGPT to simplify complex administrative and legal Italian texts, evaluating the model's effectiveness in rephrasing long sentences and nominal clusters with zero-shot, few-shot, and Chain-of-Thought prompting.

 Research visualization